mapsacosta/EAFJupyter/docs/00_getting_started.rst

 CVMFS
 ~~~~~~

+For more detailed information regarding packages, check out the diagram in `EAF Structure and Packages`_.
+To look at only CMSLPC images, toggle the "Background" and "CMS-LPC" layers in the interactive diagram.

 EAF Structure and Packages
 ==============================

-For more detailed server information, check out this diagram.
+For more detailed server option information, check out this diagram.
 It lists all of the packages installed and their versions if it was specified in the build. *The server option is not the same as the image, please use the image specified for the server option to navigate this diagram.*

 .. image:: img/diagram.png
    :height: 950